rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

   the underlying CPU in program order...
-- ...but the order in which these operations are subsequently _observed_ to occur by another thread performing volatile operations on the same memory location is fully unspecified, and may defy even `Ordering::Relaxed` logic.
+- ...but the order in which these operations are subsequently _observed_ to occur by another thread performing volatile operations on the same memory location is not subjected to any guarantee, to the point where it may defy even seemingly basic `Ordering::Relaxed` logic.

-For example, assuming that a thread A successively writes the values 24 and 42 to a memory location using volatile operations, other threads B and C repeatedly reading the value of said memory location are allowed to observe these writes without any commonly agreed upon coherence ordering:
+For example, assuming that a thread A successively writes the values 24 and 42 to a memory location using volatile operations, other threads B and C repeatedly reading the value of said memory location are allowed to observe these writes without any commonly agreed upon coherence ordering...

-    Thread B:             Thread C:
+    Thread B's view:         Thread C's view:
     24                       42
     42                       24

-As a matter of fact, other threads are not even guaranteed to eventually observe either of the writes carried out by thread A if no further sychronization action is taken to guarantee their visibility.
+...and that is assuming that they do observe the writes from thread A, which may not even happen until further hardware-specific action (such as an explicit cache flush) is taken.

-Individual hardware targets supported by Rust may and often will provide stronger ordering and visibility guarantees under the above intra-thread execution ordering constraint.
+Individual hardware targets supported by Rust can and often will provide stronger ordering and visibility guarantees under the above intra-thread execution ordering constraint.
 But a program relying on these hardware guarantees will not be portable to all hardware targets supported by Rust.

-Readers who would still feel the perverted temptation to use volatile operations for synchronization in spite of the above warning should keep in mind that the presence of volatile operations does not affect the optimization of surrounding non-volatile operations in any significant ways.
-Said operations may still be added, elided, split, narrowed, extended, or reordered as deemed useful by the compiler's optimizer, including by moving them across neighboring volatile operations.
+Readers who would still feel the perverted temptation to use volatile operations for synchronization in spite of the above warnings should keep in mind that the presence of volatile operations does not affect the optimization of surrounding non-volatile operations in any significant ways.
+Said operations may still be added, elided, split, narrowed, extended, or reordered as deemed useful by the optimizer, including by moving them across neighboring volatile operations.

 ### No-elision guarantee
 [no-elision-guarantee]: #no-elision-guarantee